-Property Accounting

-Useful Life Assessments
+Property Accounting Useful Life Assessments

 Normal useful life is defined as the physical life, in terms of years, that an asset is expected to endure before it deteriorates to an unusable condition.
 Asset classes as defined in this document have been assigned an estimated useful life; a useful life is assigned to each and every asset according to the values listed in the table of classes.
-The useful life should be completed on the Fixed Assets Acquisition Form based on the asset table class by the initiating department.
+The useful life should be completed on the Fixed Assets Acquisition Form based on the asset table class by the initiating department and submitted to Accounts Payable with the invoice for payment.
 Finance Department will then review and approve the form for accuracy.
 If the applicable department believes the useful life to be different than the life shown in the table, those exceptions should be noted on the form.